MQL4 - automated forex trading /

 Gipo(A,B)

-On completing the execution of the assignment operator, the program will assign the value of 5 to the variable C.
+On completing the execution of the assignment operator, the program assigns the value of five to the variable C.

 Alert("Hypotenuse = ", C); // Message on the screen,